sgorgun/generic-stack-upskill/README.md

     - The class should have a public parameter less constructor that initializes a class object with default values.
 The default value for `count` field is `0`, the default value for `items` is an empty array with length `0`, the default value for `version` is `0`.
     - The class should have a public constructor with `capacity` that initializes a initial capacity of the `items` array.
 The initial capacity should be a non-negative number.
 The value for `version` is `0`.
     - The class should have a public constructor with `IEnumerable<T>?` parameter and fills a stack with the content of a particular collection.
-The value for `version` is `0`.
 - Instance Methods
     - The class should have a public `Push` method that inserts an object at the top of the stack.
 The `count` and `version` values increase by one.
     - The class should have a public `Pop` method that removes and returns the object at the top of the stack.
 The `count` value decreases by one and `version` value increaces by one.